-How Can a Defamation Case Be Defended?
+How Can a Defamation Case Be Fought and Won?

 Successfully Defending a Defamation Lawsuit May Occur When the Defendant Shows That the Defamatory Statements Were True or Subject to Fair Comment or Protected By Privilege.